-Flashback to 70s/80s, early in my career I realized that to be a good agriculturist I should also be forester and a rural sociologist as well.
-I lived in mountainous Central Visayas region where half of agriculture was conducted in the mountains.
-Kaingin and upland farming was rapidly evolving into a major environmental concern with mounting incidence of soil erosion and flooding issues, an aftermath of excessive logging of our forests in the period (coupled with population growth and slow land reform).
-The Central Visayas, Regional Development Council (RDC) launched a pilot project that the aimed to model the way for decentralized decision making for forest and watershed care.
+Flashback to 70s/80s, early in my career, I realized that to be a good agriculturist I should also be forester and a rural sociologist as well.
+I grew up in the mountainous Central Visayas region where half of agriculture was conducted in the mountains.
+Kaingin and upland farming was rapidly evolving into a major environmental concern with mounting incidence of soil erosion and flooding issues.
+The Central Visayas, Regional Development Council (RDC) launched a pilot project that aimed to model the way for decentralized decision making for more effective forest and watershed care.
 I was part of this undertaking and eager to test an idea and learn as a younger professional!

 Ideas that inspired us (70’s/80’s)

-• Farming in the mountains – a social reality, before a technical issue
+- Farming in the mountains – a social issue first and foremost, before being a technical issue

-• In the humid tropics, the nutrients needed by plants are in the biomass, not in the soil
+- In the humid tropics, the nutrients are in the biomass, not in the soil

-• Social forestry as the alternative to “command and control” (top down)
+- Social forestry is a viable alternative to “approach and control” (top down)

 Remarkable Communities